anuragambuja/data-engineering-gcp/BigLake.md

 # BigLake API
-The BigLake API provides access to BigLake Metastore, a serverless, fully managed, highly available metastore for open-source data that can be used for quesrying Apache Ideberg tables in Bigquery.
+The BigLake API provides access to BigLake Metastore, a serverless, fully managed, highly available metastore for open-source data that can be used for quesrying Apache Iceberg tables in Bigquery.
 ![image](https://github.com/user-attachments/assets/1c927258-8443-415b-b0cb-a0d8a2bfc8cb)